-In accordance with Condition 7, Schedule 3 of the Project Approval, Metropolitan Coal will collect baseline data for the future Extraction Plan (e.g. Longwall 304 onward).
-The collection of baseline data will be consistent with the baseline data collected for Longwalls 301-303.
+In accordance with Condition 7, Schedule 3 of the Project Approval, Metropolitan Coal will collect baseline data for the next Extraction Plan (i.e. Longwall 308 on).
+The collection of baseline data will be consistent with the baseline data collected for Longwalls 301-307.

-However for the M1 Princes Motorway and associated bridges, the baseline (and post-mining) data collected for Longwalls 301-303 will be used as baseline for Longwalls 304 onward as longwall mining progressively moves further away from the RMS assets.
+However, for the M1 Princes Motorway and associated bridges, the baseline (and post-mining) data collected for Longwalls 301-307 will be used as baseline for Longwalls 308 onward as longwall mining progressively moves further away from the RMS assets.

-In addition to the baseline data collection, consideration of the environmental performance and management measures in accordance with the review(s) conducted as part of this Longwalls 301-303 BFMP-RMS will inform the appropriate type and frequency of monitoring of the assets relevant to the next Extraction Plan.
+In addition to the baseline data collection, consideration of the environmental performance and management measures in accordance with the review(s) conducted as part of this BFMP-RMS will inform the appropriate type and frequency of monitoring of the assets relevant to the next Extraction Plan.